Public Wi-Fi: Stealing Secrets in the Air

 ‘Free Wi-Fi’ – a phrase so commonly heard today that we have come to expect it in most public places.
-The vast majority of hotels, restaurants, coffee shops and transport systems today offer some form of Wi-Fi network for its guests and customers.
+The vast majority of hotels, restaurants and coffee shops today offer Wi-Fi for customers.
 In recent years, exploits using equipment such as the Wi-Fi Pineapple have captured the attention of IT Professionals and have raised awareness of the vulnerability of public Wi-Fi networks.
 However, in reality such attacks are rare.
-A much more significant issue is the ease with which anyone can quietly view unencrypted internet traffic transmitted on any network to which they can attach.
+A much more significant issue is the ease with which anyone can quietly view unencrypted internet traffic.
 But how exactly does this occur and how can it put Wi-Fi users and corporate data at risk?

 Open Wi-Fi Networks

-Most businesses and public places that offer free Wi-Fi do so with an open Wi-Fi network, allowing users to connect to an access point without the need for a password.
-Customers in the vicinity simply select the network they wish to use from the list detected by their device and connect.
-However, what most users are unaware of is how easy it is for anyone nearby to gain access to the traffic sent over this network.
+Most businesses and public places that offer free Wi-Fi do so with an open Wi-Fi network.
+This allows users to connect to an access point without the need for a password.
+Customers in the vicinity simply select the network from their detected list by their device and connect.
+However, most users are unaware of how easy it is for anyone nearby to gain access to traffic sent over this network.
 With basic IT skills and simple utilities, which are for example built into Macbooks, in the right location, anyone can sniff packets and perform a packet trace on a Wi-Fi network with unsecured traffic.
-This means that when using the network, both the content of the user’s unencrypted traffic, i.e. their searches, messages, usernames and passwords, and their browsing destination regardless of encryption, is made visible to the third party.
+This means that when using the network, the third party is able to see both the content of the user’s unencrypted traffic and their browsing destination.
 This becomes dangerous when the content or destination of the user’s traffic is sensitive or confidential.

 Closed Wi-Fi Networks